Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Experiments

-During hardware mapping, different layers are assigned to distinct PE groups to maximize parallelism.
-Each output feature map is partitioned into multiple regions according to the number of neurons, with each region processed by a single PE.
-This mapping strategy minimizes inter-PE data transactions, thereby reducing overall energy consumption.
-Following the evaluation protocol of EMO~\cite{wu2020emo}, we measure only the resource usage during the emotion recognition phase, as the overhead of eye-region video acquisition lies outside network computation.
-Under these conditions, the TNAS-ER + YOSO system achieves an energy consumption of 0.05~J and a latency of 48.0~ms. Since the latency is much shorter than the 0.4~s duration of event input, the system satisfies real-time processing requirements.
+The TNAS-ER + YOSO system achieves an energy consumption of 9.0 mJ and a latency of 48.0~ms. Since the latency is much shorter than the 0.4~s duration of event input, the system satisfies real-time processing requirements.
 Due to the lack of hardware evaluations in eye-based emotion recognition models, and none of them are TTFS-based, direct hardware performance comparisons are not feasible.
 The EMO system~\cite{wu2020emo}, which has been deployed on a wearable headset, is the only prior eye emotion recognition work that reports hardware performance.
-As shown in Table~\ref{tab:hardware}, our system exhibits lower energy consumption and shorter latency than the EMO system~\cite{wu2020emo}.
-These results demonstrate that our TNAS-ER + YOSO system delivers high efficiency and holds strong potential for practical deployment in future wearable devices.
+As shown in Figure~\ref{fig:hardware}, our system exhibits higher accuracy, lower energy consumption and shorter latency than the EMO system~\cite{wu2020emo}.
+These results indicate that the proposed method holds strong potential for practical deployment in future wearable devices and provide a reference baseline for future research on event-based eye emotion recognition.